MindShift: Leveraging Large Language Models for Mental-States-Based Problematic Smartphone Use Intervention: Mental States of Habitual Smartphone Use and Persuasion Strategies

 \subsubsection{Evoking}

-We find evoking specific work-related goals is a compelling, persuasive technique based on the WoZ study.
-Literature suggests that goals and values held in working memory are important for people to sustain System 2~\cite{lyngs2019self} and are closely related to growth motivation.
-Thus, \textit{Evoking} considers users' goals (\eg maintaining physical health, achieving academic success) for designing persuasive strategies.
+Evoking personal goals is a compelling, persuasive technique based on the WoZ study.
+Literature suggests that goals and values are important for people to sustain System 2~\cite{lyngs2019self} and are closely related to growth motivation.
+Thus, \textit{Evoking} considers users' goals (\eg getting high scores in exams, achieving academic success) for designing persuasive strategies.
 For example, \textit{"Hi!
 I know you want to play with your phone, but completing tasks is crucial for your IELTS!
-Keep going, and you're one step closer to a high score!"} This strategy is applied only to scenarios that which users are engaged in activities, because they may lack work-related goals when are not engaged in activities.
+Keep going, and you're one step closer to a high score!"} This strategy is applied only to scenarios where users are engaging in activities.
+Goals are arguments used to encourage them to complete or initiate their tasks.
+In scenarios where users are not engaging in activities, \textit{Scaffolding Habits} assumes the function of \textit{Evoking} by recommending activities that correspond with users' goals, as stated below.